benjaminwthomas867-sys/Pytorch-Trading-predictor/README.md

 test.py is then what is used for model inference.
 The output for each date is a prediction of whether the price will be above or below the previous close price.
 (0 being below and 1 being above)

+"01_model_finance.pth" is the name of a model file which I trained using this program.

 **There are some basic comments on the files, mainly in the AI_training.py file to highlight the parameters that you can play around with**